-Immediately word of our launch was out people started discussing the name of the shop, with many amusing connections being made, all of which are wrong but do make us smile.
-So, for anyone wondering on our choosing of the name The Tuppenny, this is why.
+Immediately word of our launch was out people started discussing the name of the bar, with many amusing connections being made, all of which are wrong but do make us smile, and gave us a name for our piano!
+For anyone wondering on our choosing of the name The Tuppenny, this is why.

 It all started with some gin, as so many good stories do (or should do) and a small amount of historical knowledge and research.
 In Victorian England, there were essentially two types of gin to choose from, penny gin, and tuppenny gin.
 Penny gin was cheap, in plentiful supply, and pretty awful.
 This was the rough old bathtub concoctions that became nicknamed “mother’s ruin”.